-- 280 The formally modelled security policy consists of the complete TSF access control, in particular: - The access control to the security registers, the Flash, ROM regions and Booting memory area are correctly enforced. - The access control with respect to the MPU memory areas is correctly enforced, in particular: - A data is accessible if and only if its address is included in one of the Data Memory areas and this area has the access right (i.e. Read-only or Writing); - o A data is writable if and only if - its address is included in one of the Data Memory areas and this area has the Writing right, and - its address is not included in any Data Memory area that has the Read-only right; - A code element is executable if and only if its address is included in one of the Program Memory areas and this area has the Execute right; - Any other access is a violation and is detected by the TSF; - The consistency of the memory areas is correctly enforced i.e. - o All memory areas and access rights are correctly initialized at the IC reset - Each fixed data area and program area is completely contained in the physical memory space of its memory type - The consistency of the bootloader is correctly enforced - The authentication part of the Wireless Charger Firmware is formally modeled. - ADV_SPM.1 Formal TOE security policy model
+- 284 The formally modelled security policy consists of the complete TSF access control, in particular: - The access control to the security registers, the Flash, ROM regions and Booting memory area are correctly enforced. - The access control with respect to the MPU memory areas is correctly enforced, in particular: - A data is accessible if and only if its address is included in one of the Data Memory areas and this area has the access right (i.e. Read-only or Writing); - o A data is writable if and only if - its address is included in one of the Data Memory areas and this area has the Writing right, and - its address is not included in any Data Memory area that has the Read-only right; - A code element is executable if and only if its address is included in one of the Program Memory areas and this area has the Execute right; - Any other access is a violation and is detected by the TSF; - The consistency of the memory areas is correctly enforced i.e. - o All memory areas and access rights are correctly initialized at the IC reset - Each fixed data area and program area is completely contained in the physical memory space of its memory type - The consistency of the bootloader is correctly enforced - ADV_SPM.1 Formal TOE security policy model

-ADV_SPM.1 Formal TOE Security Policy Model as defined in Section 13.5 of [3] ----------- --

-Dependencies: ADV_FSP.4 Complete functional specification

-Developer action elements:

-ADV_SPM.1.1D The developer shall provide a formal security policy model ADV_SPM.1.2D For each policy covered by the formal security policy model, the model shall identify the relevant portions of the statement of SFRs that make up that policy.
+ADV_SPM.1 Formal TOE Security Policy Model as defined in Section 13.5 of [3] Dependencies: ADV_FSP.4 Complete functional specification Developer action elements: ADV_SPM.1.1D The developer shall provide a formal security policy model ADV_SPM.1.2D For each policy covered by the formal security policy model, the model shall identify the relevant portions of the statement of SFRs that make up that policy.
 ADV_SPM.1.3D The developer shall provide a formal proof of correspondence between the model and any formal specification.
 ADV_SPM.1.4D The developer shall provide a demonstration of correspondence between the model and the functional specification.

-6.3.3.2 ASE_TSS.2 TOE Summary specification with architectural design summary software developers) with a succinct but comprehensive explanation on the TOE security functions that protect it against interference, logical tampering and bypass.
-This description is also necessary to establish the component ASE_TSS.2 for any composed TOE.
+6.3.3.2 ASE_TSS.2 TOE Summary specification with architectural design summary

+- 285 The augmentation ASE_TSS.2 is required in order to provide the potential users (e.g. the embedded software developers) with a succinct but comprehensive explanation on the TOE security functions that protect it against interference, logical tampering and bypass.
+This description is also necessary to establish the component ASE_TSS.2 for any composed TOE. - 286 This assurance component is a higher hierarchical component to EAL6.
+ASE_TSS.2 has two dependencies (ASE_INT.1 and ASE_REQ.1) that both are satisfied by this TOE.